 When a customer submits a request, they receive the same default email notifications as the issue reporter or participant.
-When customers share requests in an organization, customers in that organization receive notifications.
-They can opt in and opt out of notifications for other activity on the request.
+When customers share requests with an organization or a group, all members of that organization or group receive notifications.
+They can choose to opt in and opt out of notifications for other activity on the request.